Core Development’s method of Somatic Psychotherapy

 And yet, several professionally accredited counselling and psychotherapy courses do not require the therapist to undergo personal therapy.

 Core Development’s method of body-inclusive or somatic psychotherapy offers a flexible, serious, playful and respectful combination of bioenergetic and biodynamic techniques to suit your individual needs.
 These include mindfulness, movement, body awareness, emotional expression and communication, gestalt dialogue, bodywork and talking.

 Bodywork is used only when appropriate and with the full consent of the client.
 As your needs change, so will the methods used change to adapt to your needs.

 All the methods used aim to create a feeling of safety so you can be who you really are, and allow your inner wisdom to guide you in healing yourself.

 “Like many people in our culture, I used to look for ways of coming closer to my ideals.
 I thought I would be happier if I could be more successful at achieving my goals.

 It had never occurred to me that the real issue was not about achieving goals, but about the freedom and satisfaction of being myself.”

 Core Development’s somatic psychotherapy practice is currently based in Sydney, Australia.
-Core Development offers both face-to-face and phone sessions.
+Core Development offers both face-to-face and video and phone sessions.